idrats/tinkoff_acquiring_flutter/README.md

-# tinkoff_acquiring_flutter
+# tinkoff_acquiring

-A package to implement Tinkoff Acquiring Mobile SDK for both Android and iOS
+A flutter plugin package to implement Tinkoff Acquiring Mobile SDK for both Android and iOS